-On top of all of this I found out a few months later that the Vineyard was one of the only movements in the country that had an explicit church planting initiative aimed at planting in small towns and rural areas.
+On top of all of this, I found out a few months later that the Vineyard was one of the only movements in the country that had an explicit church planting initiative aimed at planting in small towns and rural areas.
 I remember tearing up when I first found Multiply Vineyard’s Small Town USA initiative.

-For someone who grew up in corner of rural America largely passed over and forgotten by church planting movements, it mattered that folks in the Vineyard were still willing to “go where the people are” whether that meant big cities or small towns.
+For someone who grew up in a corner of rural America largely passed over and forgotten by church planting movements, it mattered that folks in the Vineyard were still willing to “go where the people are” whether that meant big cities or small towns.

 In the fall of 2016, Aimee and I and a small team planted Oil City Vineyard in a small town close to where we grew up.
-We love the Vineyard, and thank God for leading us to this movement and these people.
+We love the Vineyard and thank God for leading us to this movement and these people.
 It really does feel like coming home.

 Charlie Cotherman is the senior pastor of the Oil City Vineyard.
-After spending time in various places and pursuing various vocational avenues Charlie has a settled into confidence about his three callings —husband/father, pastor, and scholar/teacher.
+After spending time in various places and pursuing various vocational avenues Charlie has settled into confidence about his three callings —husband/father, pastor, and scholar/teacher.
 If Charlie isn’t changing Benton’s diaper or waiting for Elliana and Anneliese to be done with gymnastics, you’ll probably find him with his nose in a book or enjoying coffee and a conversation with a friend at a local cafe.